Production notes

 This exhibit does not:

-The label 'forced_precision' is editorially synthesized; the underlying mechanisms are documented separately in QAS-99 §4b and Bradburn, Rips & Shevell (1987).
+The label 'forced_precision' is editorially synthesized; the underlying wording and memory problems are documented separately in QAS-99 §4b and Bradburn, Rips & Shevell (1987).

 Body copy is set in Iowan Old Style with Charter, Source Serif Pro, and Georgia as fallbacks.
 Eyebrows, receipts, and utility text use JetBrains Mono with IBM Plex Mono and the platform monospace as fallbacks.
 Navigation, controls, and short labels use Inter with the platform sans-serif as a fallback.
 All faces are loaded from the user's system; no web fonts are fetched at runtime.

-Built as a static React 18 + TypeScript site with Vite and tested with Playwright on a fixed Chromium build.
+Built as a static React 18 + TypeScript site with Vite and tested with Playwright in Chromium, Firefox, and WebKit.
 No backend services.
-No third-party runtime origin.
+The one third-party runtime origin is Cloudflare Web Analytics — a cookieless, aggregate page-view beacon.

 Repository: github.com/leibenjamin/response-option-fit

-License: MIT for source code; CC BY 4.0 for exhibit text, diagrams, and editorial illustrations; quoted source material remains under its original terms (U.S. Census Bureau working papers are public-domain U.S. Government works; UK Office for National Statistics material is published under the Open Government Licence v3.0).
+License: MIT for source code; CC BY 4.0 for exhibit text, diagrams, and authored scenarios; quoted source material remains under its original terms.
+U.S. Census Bureau working papers are public-domain U.S. Government works.